ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-03-01-mastering-git-branching-basics-exploring-the-git-branch-command.md

 git branch a_new_branch
 {%- endhighlight -%}

-Git won't show us anything, but we can use the branch command to list.
+Git won't show us anything, but we can use the `git branch` to list the branches.

 {%- highlight bash -%}
 git branch